dazraf/kind-istio-kiali-tutorial/README.md

 # Tutorial

+## Background

+Over 20+ years in my industry, I've worked on and managed several mission-critical systems.
+Many suffer from fundamental issues that impact support, maintenance, evolvability, and general development.
+The root cause, in my opinion, is the lack of ground truth about the actual system architecture running in production.
+Instead, teams of developers and their leadership carry half-formed models in their heads and rely on occasional documentation that's often stale.
+As a result, everything suffers:

+New developers cannot form an accurate understanding of the system quickly.
+This delays their empowerment to become useful in the team.
+Misunderstanding of how the system is wired together delays the mean time to recovery from production issues.
+These misunderstandings have even resulted in human error and further production issues.
+Information for system performance, traffic analysis, and other metrics are spread across multiple monitoring and reporting systems, increasing the time it takes to diagnose the cause of an unhealthy system.

+It doesn't have to be this way.
+Modern observability tools can solve these problems elegantly, and it's now relatively easy to set up systems for observability.
+In this tutorial, I'm going to show one way of doing this using a local Kubernetes cluster via kind, along with Istio and Kiali.

+## Tutorial

 This tutorial will guide you through every step needed to:
 - Create a local Kubernetes cluster using kind
 - Install Istio and all required observability tools